 Peru, located on west central coast of South America is bordered by the Pacific Ocean to the west, Chile to the south, Bolivia and Brazil to the east, and Colombia and Ecuador to the north.
 With a total land area of 1.29 million of km2, Peru is the third largest country in South America after Brazil and Argentina.

 It may be divided geographically in three regions:

-- ▶ The Coast (Costa), which is a narrow desert strip 3,080 km long that accounts for only 11.7% of Peru's territory even when it contains approximately 60.4% of the population.
-Lima, the political and economical capital of the country is located in this region; - ▶ The Highlands (Sierra), which consists of the Andean Mountain Range, covers 27.9% of the territory and holds almost 26.9% of the population.
-This region contains the country's major mineral deposits; and - ▶ The Amazon Jungle (Selva), is the largest region occupying 60.4% of Peru's territory.
+- ▶ The Coast (Costa), which is a narrow desert strip 3,080 km long that accounts for only 11.7% of Peru's territory even when it contains approximately 59.7% of the population.
+Lima, the political and economical capital of the country is located in this region. - ▶ The Highlands (Sierra), which consists of the Andean Mountain Range, covers 27.9% of the territory and holds almost 25.9% of the population.
+This region contains the country's major mineral deposits. - ▶ The Amazon Jungle (Selva), is the largest region occupying 60.4% of Peru's territory and holds around 14.4% of the population.
 This region is rich in petroleum and forestry resources.

-Area

-1.29 million of km2
+Area ▶ Approx. 1.29 million of km2

-Climate

-Varies from tropical in the Amazon region to dry on the Coast temperate to very cold on the Highlands
+Climate ▶ Varies from tropical in the amazon region to dry on the Coast temperate to very cold on the highlands

-Time Zone

-GMT-5 (Greenwich Mean Time minus five hours).
-There is no daylight-saving time, and there is only one time zone throughout the entire country
+Time Zone ▶ GMT-5 (Greenwich Mean Time minus five hours).
+There is no daylight saving time, and there is only one time zone throughout the entire country

-Natural resources

-Gold, copper, zinc, silver, gas, petroleum, fish, phosphates, timber agricultural products
+Natural resources ▶ Gold, copper, zinc, silver, gas, petroleum, fish, phosphates, timber agricultural products